mic-cao/Policing/README.md

 ---

-For more details, please refer to our paper.
+For more details, refer to the [full report](https://github.com/mic-cao/Policing/blob/main/Written%20Report.pdf).